ceisenach/torchkit/README.md

 ## policy
-An implementation of several common distributions such as the Gaussian, Beta and Gamma distributions.
+An implementation of several common distributions including: multivariate Gaussian, Beta and Gamma.
 For the multivariate Gaussian, several different parametrizations are provided.

-These policy objects can be used to sample from the distribution as well as compute quantities like the negative log-likelihood and KL divergence.
+Policy objects can be used to sample from the distribution as well as compute quantities like the negative log-likelihood and KL divergence.

 ## running_stat
+Can be used to normalize input to either the policy or value nets.

 ## sampler
 Generate samples from an environment given the current policy.
 It can also sample from multiple independent copies of the same env

 ## utils
+Various utility functions for running experiments.

 # Roadmap
 This torchkit is a work-in-progress.
 Some improvements on the roadmap include: